nikolastojkov/skopsgo/README.md

 To run the container, run `docker run -p PORT:PORT PROJECT_NAME`

 ## How to use
-After installing the starter you'll see that there is a splash screen with an example counter using HTMX, this is to verify that everything is setup properly and working.
+After installing the starter you'll see that there is a splash screen with an example counter using HTMX.

+This is to verify that everything is setup properly and working.

 <img src="https://i.ibb.co/RhHDTRd/splash-Final.jpg" height="480px" />